Kaholo/kaholo-trigger-okta/README.md

 Triggers when an event is sent to this method's webhook URL using POST HTTP method.

 ### Parameters
-1. Event Types (Text) **Optional** - The event types to catch in this trigger.
+1. Event Types Patterns (Text) **Optional** - The event types to catch in this trigger.
 Can specify multiple event types by seperating each with a new line.
 2. Event Severity (Options) **Optional** - The alert severity to catch in the trigger.
 Possible values: Any | Debug | Info | Warning | Error | Fatal.
 Default Value is Any.
 3. Include Higher Priority (Boolean) **Optional** - If true, also accept any events with a higher priority than the one specified in event severity. *Only relevant in case severity is not any.*